 What Fresh Tuna Steaks Tastes Like

-If you’ve never had fresh tuna you might be surprised that it is nothing like canned tuna.
+If you’ve never had fresh tuna you might be surprised that it is nothing like canned.
 The raw fish is a deep red color with a mild flavor.
-When you cook tuna, it turns from pink to tan.
+When it cooks, it turns from pink to tan.
 It’s a very meaty fish with a dense and firm texture much like beef.
 To learn more about fresh tuna click here.

 The Easy Way To Cook Tuna Steaks

 If you wondered how to cook tuna steak, let me tell you it is very easy in a cast iron skillet.
 I find that fresh cracked ground pepper is the best seasoning for steaks in my opinion.
 You can skip that step if you don’t like pepper or even use steak seasoning.

 - Turn up the heat to get your skillet nice and hot.
 Use a cast iron skillet if you have it.

 - Sprinkle a little salt and rub cracked pepper on both sides of the raw fish.